 Working in a multi-branch system with Git can sometimes be challenging when you need to understand exactly what has happened on a particular branch.
 This is especially crucial during code reviews, where you want to see all the changes made since the branch was created from the

-master (or any other sub-branch).
+main branch (or any other sub-branch).
 Using

-git diff `git merge-base HEAD master`
+git diff `git merge-base HEAD main`

 You can add this command into your bash or zsh scripts, or you can even add it to your .gitconfig file, depending on your preference.

 One important thing to note is that if you merge your original branch into the new one, this command loses its effectiveness.
 Merging is not recommended in this scenario.
 Instead, consider using